TehNut-Mods/BaseMod/README.md

 * __Who the heck are you?__

-   I am the lead dev of [Redstone Armory](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2111983-).

-   I am working on a BigReactors addon-overhaul called [NuclearCubes](https://github.com/TehNut/NuclearCubes).

-   I am a maintainer of [Tombenpotter's](https://github.com/Tombenpotter) Electro-Magic Tools.

-   I am also the newest TPPI dev.
+   I am the developer of:
+   * Redstone Armory
+   * ResourcefulCrops
+   * Electro-Magic Tools
+   * Test Pack Please Ignore

 ##Additional Tips: